Buy Costco Coffee Beans: Choose Great Coffee & Machines @ Costco!

 Occasionally, we’ve spotted other kinds, too.
 So keep your eyes opened for these!
 They do represent good value if you drink these coffees on daily basis!

-There is also a regular at the stores where I live: Millstone coffee Columbian Blend, which though pricier than my regular purchase is actually a very nice blend of coffee beans.
-You won’t find the full range available there, which is a real pity.
+There used also to be a regular at the stores where I live: Millstone coffee Columbian Blend, which though pricier than my regular purchase is actually a very nice blend of coffee beans.
+You won’t find Millstone Coffee much anywhere these days.
+Find out why.

 - Magnum Exotics Coffee;

 - San Francisco Bay Coffee;

 - Jose’s Coffee Beans.